Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Finite Languages Having Repeated Letters

 \begin{definition} For $L$ a finite language, we say that a word $\alpha = \beta a \gamma a \delta$ that features a repeated letter is a \emph{maximal-gap} word if: \begin{itemize} \item The gap between the repeated letters is maximal, i.e., there is no word $\alpha' = \beta' a' \gamma' a' \delta'$ in~$L$ such that $|\gamma'| > |\gamma|$ \item Among such words, the length of~$\alpha$ is maximal, i.e., there is no word $\alpha' = \beta' a' \gamma' a' \delta'$ in~$L$ such that $|\gamma'| = |\gamma|$ and $|\alpha'| > |\alpha|$. \end{itemize} \end{definition}

-It is clear that any finite language that contains a word with a repeated letter must have maximal-gap words: this is the only place where we use the finiteness of the language.
+It is clear that any finite language that contains a word with a repeated letter must have maximal-gap words.
 Hence, in the rest of the proof, we fix $\alpha = \beta a \gamma a \delta$ to be an arbitrary such word.
 We will do case disjunctions on this word in the rest of the proof.

 \myparagraph{Reducing to the case $\beta = \epsilon$.} Let us first assume that $\beta$ and $\delta$ are both non-empty.
 In this case we conclude because $L$ is four-legged.
 Indeed: